Booming young designers and an exciting art scene make local boutiques in Budapest a joy to browse through.

 3. Szputnyik Shops – Best Fashion Boutiques

 Why does fashion need to be restricted by eras?
 Szputnyik really helps fashion lovers understand that both vintage and modern can exist in one cohesive setting.
-The brand is so successful that it has two locations in Budapest.
+The brand is so successful that it has two boutiques in Budapest.
 This is perfect if you’re looking for one-of-a-kind piece, or something that creates a new look for the season or even if you’re on a budget.
 Both locations will offer something for everyone.

 4. Nanushka – Best Local Designer Flagship